bullenweg/bullenweg.github.io/README.md

 Matt deletes "Response to DHH".
 Perhaps the tide is turning.
 Has Matt come to his senses?
 Has he finally [taken some Tylenol](#identifies-godaddy-as-an-existential-threat-to-wps-future)?

+The error page makes a good point.

+> This is somewhat embarrassing, isn’t it?

 ### 2024-10-13

 #### Offers to return WP Engine's access to Advanced Custom Fields if they drop the lawsuit